XRPLF/xrpl-dev-portal/content/news/known-amendments.md

 Fixes a bug in [auto-bridging](autobridging.html) that can leave a dry offer in the XRP Ledger.
 A dry offer is an offer that, if crossed, cannot yield any funds.

-Without this fix, the dry offer remains on the ledger and uses up [reserves](reserves.html) in the offer owner's directory without providing any benefit to the owner.
+Without this fix, the dry offer remains on the ledger and counts toward its owner's [reserve requirement](reserves.html#owner-reserves) without providing any benefit to the owner.
 Another offer crossing of the right type and quality can remove the dry offer.
 However, if the required offer crossing type and quality are rare, it may take a while for the dry offer to be removed.

-With this amendment enabled, the XRP Ledger removes these dry offers.
+With this amendment enabled, the XRP Ledger removes these dry offers when they're matched in auto-bridging.

 ## Flow